Back to Silas S. Brown's home page

 example user ID dating from before we started the SRCF.)

-Incidentally, there happens to be a similarity between the three-note theme on which composer Anthony Willis creates variations throughout much of the first film's score, and an early part of the Bach Passacaglia, as shown here: which is why The M3GAN Files' Finale ended with a suggestion to hear Stokowski's arrangement of the same but I'm not sure many readers made the connection; perhaps you can try listening to it after the film if you do choose to watch.
+Incidentally, there happens to be a similarity between the three-note theme on which composer Anthony Willis creates variations throughout much of the first film's score---a theme which is still kept and expanded upon during Chris Bacon's score for the second---and an early part of the Bach Passacaglia, as shown here: which is why The M3GAN Files' Finale ended with a suggestion to hear Stokowski's arrangement of the same but I'm not sure many readers made the connection; perhaps you can try listening to it afterwards if you do choose to watch.

 Copyright and Trademarks